Shape—Career Discovery App

 For the competitive audit, I looked at what was already out there.
 I found that there were a lot of websites (like MyBlueprint, EducationPlannerBC, EngineerGirl, etc.), but not any apps.

-As for the comparative audit, I looked at applications that did a lot of things really well (like Spotify and Duolingo).
+As for the comparative audit, I looked at applications that did a lot of things really well (like Spotify, Duolingo, and Headspace).

 For both audits, I looked at what worked and what I liked from what was already out there as well as opportunities and places where there could be improvement.